SingleDevOps/justeatassessment/README.md

 This project is made for just eat takeaway take-home assignment for the role of Early Career Program - Software Engineer.

-Its purpose is to search the restaurants by given UK postcodes and display the first ten restaurants from the searching result.
+Its purpose is to search the restaurants by given UK postcodes and display the first ten restaurants from the searching result in a user-friendly format.

 It is a mobile application for Android system, and potentially for iOS system for that it is built with React Native.